 Short-term effects from transmission-line electric fields are associated with perception of induced currents and voltages or perception of the field.
 Induced current or spark discharge shocks can be experienced under certain conditions when a person contacts objects in an electric field.
 Such effects occur in the fields associated with transmission lines that have voltages of 230-kV or higher.
-These effects could occur infrequently under the proposed Klondike - John Day 230-kV line.
+These effects are unlikely to occur under the proposed Libby to Troy Rebuild line.